On linear convergence of two decentralized algorithms: Introduction

-This paper focuses on two linear convergent algorithms: EXTRA and NIDS, and provides better theoretical convergence results for them.
+This paper focuses on two linear convergent algorithms: EXTRA and NIDS, and provides better theoretical convergence results.
 EXact firsT-ordeR Algorithm (EXTRA) was proposed in~\cite{Shi2015}, and its iteration is described in~\eqref{extra}.
-There are conditions on the stepsize $\alpha$ for its convergence.
-For the general convex case, where each $f_i$ is convex and $L$-smooth (i.e., has a $L$-Lipschitz continuous gradient), the condition in~\cite{Shi2015} is $\alpha \in (0,{1+\lambda_{\min}(\vW)\over L})$.
+For the general convex case, where each $f_i$ is convex and $L$-smooth (i.e., has a $L$-Lipschitz continuous gradient), the convergence condition in~\cite{Shi2015} is $\alpha \in \left(0,{1+\lambda_{\min}(\vW)\over L}\right)$.
 Therefore, there is an implicit condition for $\vW$ that the smallest eigenvalue of $\vW$ is larger than $-1$.
-Later the condition is relaxed to $\alpha \in (0,{5+3\lambda_{\min}(\vW)\over 4L})$ in~\cite{li2017aprimal}, and the corresponding requirement for $\vW$ is that the smallest eigenvalue of $\vW$ is larger than $-5/3$.
+Later the condition is relaxed to $\alpha \in \left(0,{5+3\lambda_{\min}(\vW)\over 4L}\right)$ in~\cite{li2017aprimal}, and the corresponding requirement for $\vW$ is that the smallest eigenvalue of $\vW$ is larger than $-5/3$.
 In addition, this condition for the stepsize is shown to be optimal, i.e., EXTRA may diverge if the condition is not satisfied.
-Though we can always manipulate $\vW$ to change the smallest eigenvalues, the convergence speed of EXTRA depends on the matrix $\vW$.
+Though we can always manipulate $\vW$ to change the smallest eigenvalue, the convergence speed of EXTRA depends on the matrix $\vW$.
 In the numerical experiment, we will see that it is beneficial to choose small eigenvalues for EXTRA in certain scenarios.